nails/common/docs/services/event.md

 Events in Nails are a way of broadcasting to other parts of the system that something happened, and provides an interface for code to react.
-For example; you may wish to update a mailing list database every time a user is created, or send a notification to an administrator whenever somebodymakes a purchase.
+For example; you may wish to update a mailing list database every time a user is created, or send a notification to an administrator whenever somebody makes a purchase.

 Your code can subscribe to events triggered by either installed modules or other parts of your app easily using the `Event` service.